You’ve heard it many times before.

 The key to getting tons of attention, a boatload of subscribers, and a massive audience of raving fans is to write epic content.

-Create content that rocks your readers’ worlds and you’ll live happily ever after.
+Create content that rocks your readers’ worlds and you’ll make money blogging and live happily ever after.

 It’s almost a blogging mantra, but you might just strangle the next person who says it.